Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 		- This enables their intracellular domains to come into close contact and activate each other

 - Signaling pathway is also known as signaling cascade
-- 2nd messengers, enzymes and activated proteins interact with specific proteins which are in tirn actiaved in a chain reaction that eventually leads to a change in the cell’s environment
+- **2nd messengers**, enzymes and activated proteins interact with specific proteins which are in tirn actiaved in a chain reaction that eventually leads to a change in the cell’s environment
 	- Interactions that occur before a certain point →upstream
 	- After a certain point → downstream
 - **Signal Integration** - 2 or more different cell-surface receptors merge to activate the same response in the cell.
-This process can ensure that multiple external requirements are
+This process can ensure that multiple external requirements are met before a cell commits to a specific response
+- The effects of extracellular signals can also be amplified by enzymatic cascades.
+At the initiation of the signal, a single ligand binds to a single receptor.
+However, activation of a receptor-linked enzyme can activate many copies of a component of the signaling cascade, which amplifies the signal.

+##### Methods of Intracellular Signaling
+**Second Messengers**

 #### Changes in Signal Transduction Pathways 4.4
 #### Feedback 4.5